YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 Such a philosophy does sometimes result in conflicts between package repositories but such conflicts can usually be solved without too much work.

+Many conflicts between repositories are the result of packaging bugs.
+Good documentation can potentially reduce such issues.